fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   Sarah is our fundraising and operations guru.
 Before joining the team, she spent 15 plus years running a nationwide canvass operation that raised millions of dollars and built winning people’s organizations.

+---

 ![Jeff Lyon][jl0]
 : ### Jeff Lyon

   #### Chief Technical Officer

-  [Jeff][jl1] has been building web sites since the age of 12.
-He spent the last decade working at startups and big tech companies in Silicon Valley, and recently graduated from UC Santa Cruz with a BA in Mathematics.
+  [Jeff][jl1] has been building software since he was a small child.
+Before joining our team he spent a decade working at various startups and big tech companies in Silicon Valley.
 Jeff likes [writing][jl2], security research and [making music][jl3].

+---

 ![Sarena Neyman](/img/page/aboutus/teampic/serena.png)
 : ### Sarena Neyman